jgomer2001/testing/README.md

 # Overview
-The Gluu Server supports UMA protection for SCIM endpoints from Gluu Server CE 2.4.0 and onward.
+The Gluu Server supports UMA protection for SCIM endpoints from Gluu Server CE 2.4.0 onwards.
 A machine based authorization method is used to obtain access tokens.
 SCIM/UMA is built into the Gluu Server CE and does not require any special package or installation.